-Magnesium ions react similarly to calcium ions, but since magnesium salts are much more soluble, the effect on wort pH is not as great.
+Magnesium (Mg2+) ions react similarly to calcium ions and malt phytins, but since magnesium salts are much more soluble, the effect on wort pH is not as great.
 Magnesium is most important for its benefit to yeast metabolism during fermentation.
-Magnesium carbonate reportedly gives a more astringent bitterness than does calcium carbonate (23).

 Nitrates and Nitrites

-Nitrate, in and of itself, is not a problem; it has no effect on beer flavor or brewing reactions.
-However, high nitrite levels may reduce the fermentation rate, dampen the rate of pH reduction, and give rise to higher levels of vicinal diketones (24).
+Nitrate (NO3¯), in and of itself, is not a problem; it has no effect on beer flavor or brewing reactions.
+However, high nitrite levels may reduce the fermentation rate, dampen the rate of pH reduction, and give rise to higher levels of vicinal diketones (Taylor, 1988).

-Copper, in concentrations as low as 0.1 mg/l can act as catalysts of oxidants thus leading to irreversible beer haze.
-At levels more than 10 mg/l, copper is toxic to yeast (14).
+Copper (Cu2+), in concentrations as low as 0.1 mg/L can act as catalysts of oxidants thus leading to irreversible beer haze.

-Zinc plays an important role in fermentation and has a positive action on protein synthesis and yeast growth.
-It also impacts flocculation and stabilizes foam (promotes lacing) (1).
+Zinc (Zn2+) plays an important role in fermentation and has a positive action on protein synthesis and yeast growth.
+It also impacts flocculation and stabilizes foam (promotes lacing) (Bamforth, 2006a).

 Click on the following topics for more information on brewing water.